 Surfing the Web Excessively: How to Surf the Internet and Your Way to Unemployment

-If you spend your workday surfing the web, you’ll probably spend your days surfing for a new job.
+Specifically, if you spend your workday surfing the web, you’ll probably spend your days surfing for a new job.
 Clicking on NSFW content can also lead to losing your job.
 Say goodbye to those dreams of world domination during work hours.

 Romancing the Boss: Why Dating Your Superior Will Make You the Boss of Unemployment